-- Eat small meals throughout the day instead of 3 large ones - Set a daily schedule for meals.
-They may not feel hungry, but this will help them remember to eat regularly - Drink liquid foods such as soup or smoothies if they do not feel like eating solid foods
+- Eat small meals throughout the day instead of 3 large ones - Set a daily schedule for meals, and eat even if you do not feel hungry - Drink liquid foods such as soup or smoothies if you do not feel like eating solid foods - Choose foods that are high in calories and/or protein

-- Choose foods that are high in calories and/or protein - Use plastic forks or spoons if they experience a metallic taste in their mouth - Talk to their healthcare provider about exercises that may help them feel hungrier, or extra vitamins or supplements they can take
+- Use plastic forks or spoons if you get a metallic taste in your mouth - Being active may help you feel hungrier.
+Talk to your healthcare provider about exercises that can help - Talk to your healthcare provider, who may suggest that you take extra vitamins or supplements

-The most common side effects of INQOVI include: low white blood cell count (leukopenia), low platelets in your blood (thrombocytopenia), low white blood cell count (neutropenia), low red blood cell count (anemia), tiredness, constipation, bleeding, muscle pain, pain or sores in your mouth or throat, joint pain, nausea, shortness of breath, diarrhea, rash, dizziness, fever with low white blood cell count (febrile neutropenia), swelling of arms or legs, headache, cough, decreased appetite, upper respiratory tract infection, pneumonia and changes in liver function tests.
+The most common side effects of INGOVI include: low white blood cell count (leukopenia), low platelets in your blood (thrombocytopenia), low white blood cell count (neutropenia), low red blood cell count (anemia), tiredness, constipation, bleeding, muscle pain, pain or sores in your mouth or throat, joint pain, nausea, shortness of breath, diarrhea, rash, dizziness, fever with low white blood cell count (febrile neutropenia), swelling of arms or legs, headache, cough, decreased appetite, upper respiratory tract infection, pneumonia and changes in liver function tests.

-Taiho Oncology Patient SupportTM is here to help you
+Taiho Oncology Patient Support[TM] is here to help you

-An MDS diagnosis can be overwhelming and confusing, but Taiho Oncology Patient SupportTM is here to ensure that access to treatment is as simple as possible.
+An MDS diagnosis can be overwhelming and confusing, but Taiho Oncology Patient SupportTM is here to simplify your access to treatment.

-Our patient support program is your online and on-call resource center for any questions or needs related to financial assistance, reimbursement, and treatment with INQOVI® (decitabine and cedazuridine) tablets.
+Our patient support program is your online and on-call resource center for any questions or needs related to financial assistance, reimbursement, and your treatment with INQOVI[®] (decitabine and cedazuridine) tablets.
 Visit TaihoPatientSupport.com to find support now.